 This example shows a difference because it takes the sunset from being just plan beautiful to breath-taking.
 The words breath-taking gives a whole different picture.
 It is more descriptive because it makes the reader feel a since of wonder.
 The words even give the reader the reflex of taking in the breath.

-(Notice the highlighted word since.
+(Notice the bolded word since.
 It should be sense.
 Yet, another important thing to remember when choosing the right word.
 Make sure it means what it’s suppose to mean.
 The dictionary is your second best friend.)

 Okay: Charlotte was intelligent for her age.